Dirk Gently's Holistic Detective Agency: Literary significance and reception

 Reviewing the book for The Times, John Nicholson wrote it was "endearingly dotty", but doubted its commercial potential.
 Austin MacCurtain of the Sunday Times reviewed the paperback edition in 1988, saying that it was "more of the same" as Hitchhiker's, and that the "cosmic romp is stretched thin at times but will not disappoint fans".
 The book was the 9th highest-selling hardback in the UK in 1987.

 J. Michael Caparula reviewed Dirk Gently's Holistic Detective Agency in Space Gamer/Fantasy Gamer No. 84.
 Caparula commented that "The writing is wry and quite British, and the novel's quirky spirit is reminiscent of Rudy Rucker's mathematical farces.
 A nice change for Adams, proof that his talent goes far beyond the meandering Hitchhiker saga."

 In 1990, the Magill Book Reviews said "The author's whimsical sense of humor and his sense that the universe has many unexplored possibilities will arouse the interest of a wide readership."

-This novel caused Adams to become acquainted with the well-known scientist Richard Dawkins.
+This novel caused Adams to become acquainted with the evolutionary biologist Richard Dawkins.
 As Dawkins explains, "As soon as I finished it, I turned back to page one and read it straight through again – the only time I have ever done that, and I wrote to tell him so.
 He replied that he was a fan of my books, and he invited me to his house in London."
 Adams would later introduce Dawkins to the woman who was to become his third wife, the actress Lalla Ward, best known for playing the character Romana in Doctor Who.
 One of her early serials on the programme was City of Death, which Adams wrote, and which shares certain plot elements with the novel.